A Gutzwiller trace formula for stationary space-times: Novelty of the method

 This means that the eigenvalues of $D_Z$ do not in general reduce in a simple way to eigenvalues of a self-adjoint scalar operator.
-Whereas it might be possible to treat the operator pencil using classical pseudodifferential methods, for example by factorising into parameter dependent pseudodifferential operators, such an approach would be non-covariant and somewhat unnatural.
+For the purposes of a spectral asymptotics it might be possible to treat the operator pencil using classical pseudodifferential methods, for example by analyzing the pencil as a parameter dependent pseudodifferential operator, such an approach would be non-covariant and somewhat unnatural.